 Chicken Leg fry

 The other stars on the menu are Kaal soup with the perfect hit of pepper and added spice of green chilies.
-Naati Koli pulav served only on Sundays red rice idli with green sherva kheema gojju, and Desi Biryani patented Soda.
+Naati Koli pulav served only on Sunday, red rice idli with green sherva, kheema gojju, and Desi Biryani patented Soda.
 They have four soda flavors which are prepared on the spot and packed in beautiful transparent bottles.